gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 ##### !question

-What are the Three Ways
+What are the Three Ways of DevOps?

 ##### !end-question